 With families, Bonnie Cornelius has a pose or two ready to go.
 “For families with a baby, I like to have them all sit together and have one parent raise the baby up and play with her.
 This is a great way to contain small children while capturing some great authentic interaction!”

-Now of course, a picture wouldn’t be a picture without some true genuine smiles right?
+Of course, a picture wouldn’t be a picture without some true, genuine smiles right?
 We’ve also got a few tips on getting those genuine smiles…

 Anita Perminova goes in for the tickles herself.
-“Sometimes it can be really hard to capture an authentic portrait of a child looking happy and smiling genuinely for camera.
-I love tickling children to get them laugh, I promise you will get super natural photos.
-Tickle the kid for a second, back up, then do it again and take a few shoots when they giggle.”
+“Sometimes it can be really hard to capture an authentic portrait of a child looking happy and smiling genuinely for the camera.
+I love tickling children to get them laugh, I promise you will get natural photos.
+Tickle the kid for a second, back up, then do it again and take a few shots when they giggle.”

 Elizabeth, @lroyrose on the forum, says, ” As a way to get genuine emotion, laughs and fun from kids I ask them questions.
-The favorites are-tell your brother/sister a secret and tell us your best joke!
+The favorites are to tell your brother/sister a secret and tell us your best joke!
 Little kids love entertaining the crowd-most of the time!
 LOL”